DataDog/documentation/content/en/logs/error_tracking/excluding_logs.md

 ## Filter setup

-This example creates an exclusion filter for logs matching `env:staging`, but the steps are similar for any query.
+The example described below creates an exclusion filter for logs matching `env:staging`, but the steps are similar for any query.

 {{< img src="logs/error_tracking/configured_exclusion_filter.png" alt="Exclusion filter configuration for ignoring staging logs" style="width:100%" >}}